alastairgarner/Masters_Thesis/thesis.md

 # Background
 Animals typically present with a number of different locomotor modes that allow them to navigate their environment.
 These modes can be biomechanically similar, for instance, in forward and backward walking.
 But across vertebrate and invertebrate species, these can encompass a disparate collection of behaviours, including flying, swimming, crawling and jumping.
-What distinguishes these behaviours, are the discrete spatial and temporal patterns of muscle contraction delineating each locomotor mode.
+What distinguishes these behaviours are the discrete spatial and temporal patterns of muscle contraction delineating each locomotor mode.
 Ultimately, this coordination is facilitated by premotor neurons (PMNs), which recruit specific patterns of motor neurons (MNs), each innervating a specific muscle [@Stifani2014].
 Understanding how the nervous system can encode these diverse motor patterns has been a focal point of neuroethological research now for many decades [@Briggman2008].

 Multiple architectures can explain how premotor circuitry facilitates the performance of distinct locomotor patterns.
 These differ on whether the premotor circuitry, or muscles themselves, show behaviour-specific or multifunctional recruitment across behaviours.
 For instance, two behaviours may be controlled by two distinct premotor pools, each driving a separate unifunctional muscle group [@Morin2002].
 Alternatively, two distinct premotor pools could innervate a single multifunctional muscle group.
-In which case, muscles are active during both behaviours, but their specific pattern of contraction depends on which of the premotor pools is active [@Ramirez1988].
+In this case, muscles are active during both behaviours, but their specific pattern of contraction depends on which of the premotor pools is active [@Ramirez1988].
 However, the premotor circuits controlling discrete behaviours aren't necessarily separable.
-Rather, there may be overlap in the PMNs necessary for mutually exclusive behaviours, where the pattern of premotor activity dictates which particular behaviour is performed [@Briggman2006;@Bucher2006;@Weimann1991].
+Rather, mutually exclusive behaviours may depend on a common set of PMNs, instead being differentiated by unique spatiotemporal patterns of premotor activity [@Briggman2006;@Bucher2006;@Weimann1991].
 In practice, systems implement a combination of these architectures to enable their locomotor repertoire, which has been well established in systems like the leech [@Briggman2006].

 While these architectures address mechanisms of motor patterning at the level of local premotor circuitry, evidence suggests that motor coordination requires far more distributed control [Georgopoulos1986;@Kristan1997;@Briggman2008].
 As such, it is becoming ever more important to contextualise specific premotor architectures in terms of larger patterns of network activity and connectivity.
 One model that has emerged as a powerful system in which to address these questions, is the *Drosophila melanogaster* larva.
 This is, in part, due to the development of techniques for non-invasive neuronal manipulation [@Venken2011], connectomics [@Ohyama2015], population-scale neuronal recording [@Lemon2015] and high-throughput behavioural assay [@Ohyama2013;@Kabra2013;@Vogelstein2014;@Masson2020].
 While these tools have been used to characterise components of premotor circuitry necessary for basal crawling behaviours, little is know about the circuitry necessary for alternate behaviours.
 As such, to address the question of multifunctionality in *Drosophila* PMNs, we aim to identify and characterise novel premotor components of the larval escape behaviour repertoire.

 ## *Drosophila* as a model system in neuroethology

-Use of *Drosophila* as a model system for studying neuroethology originates with the mutagenesis screenings conducted by Seymour Benzer and colleagues, where mutated flies were assayed for novel behavioural phenotypes and associated genes determined by genetic mapping [@Konopka1971].
+Use of *Drosophila* as a model system for studying neuroethology originates with the mutagenesis screenings conducted by Seymour Benzer and colleagues, where mutated flies were assayed for novel behavioural phenotypes and behaviour-associated genes determined by genetic mapping [@Konopka1971].
 This established the classic "Genes to Behaviour" dogma.
 The development of genetic tools to selectively express genes of interest in specific cell types (UAS-GAL4 system) [@Brand1993], allowed for increased accessibility of the system.
 With the development of the split-GAL4 system [@Luan2006], it has become possible to confine the expression of genes to smaller populations of cells.
 This technique was exploited by Pfeiffer and colleagues [@Pfeiffer2010] and expanded upon by others [@Jenett2012;@Gohl2011;@Li2014b] who, collectively, have generated 1000's of split-GAL4 lines with expression patterns restricted to the fly nervous system.